Compute Operating Points from Specifications Using Model Linearizer

 The Actual dx column shows the rates of change of the state values at the operating point.
 Since these values are near zero the states are not changing, showing that the operating point is in a steady state.

-For example, suppose that you want to find the operating condition at which
+For example, suppose you want to find the operating condition at which the

 50 rad/s2.
 To do so,

 first open the Trim the model dialog box.
-In the Linear Analysis
+In the Model

 In the Steady State column, clear the selection in the